 One of the first rock bands to dive into astronomy was Rush, with the vividly detailed Cygnus X-1 in 1977.
 About a decade later, Todd Rundgren wrote a beautiful and introspective piece called Hawking.
 But the first rock musician to properly incorporate astronomy into music was Brian May of Queen.
 In 1975 he composed a piece for the band's A Night At The Opera album entitled '39, which details an astronaut's journey as per the time dilation effect.
 The protagonist feels like he has traversed space for only a year, but to the people at home on Earth he has been gone for a hundred.
 May later revealed how it had another layer to it (unbeknownst even to him on a conscious level at first), about the contemplation of the changes that occur at home and within oneself when one leaves their roots in search of experiences and meaning in life.

-His career in astronomy actually began before Queen did, but he abandoned his Ph.D. studies in 1974 after the band found commercial success.
+May's career in astronomy actually began before Queen did, but he abandoned his Ph.D. studies in 1974 after the band found commercial success.
 He eventually finished his doctorate on the motions of interplanetary dust in 2007, a topic that had fallen out of fashion in the 1970s but gained a renewed interest as other habitable zone planets were being discovered.
 An asteroid was named "52665 Brianmay" in his honour the following year.

-May is also a lifelong enthusiast of stereo photography, an art of 3D photo viewing that traces back to the 1840s.
+He is also a lifelong enthusiast of stereo photography, an art of 3D photo viewing that traces back to the 1840s.
 The premise is that two photos of the same object or scene taken at slightly different angles can pop out in 3D, either by crossing one's eyes or viewing the images through a stereoscope.
-Unbeknownst to millions of Queen fans for decades, Brian's [and bassist John Deacon's] love for stereoscopy graces the back cover of their debut album.
+Unbeknownst to millions of Queen fans for decades, May's [and bassist John Deacon's] love for stereoscopy graces the back cover of their debut album.

 May's affinity for stereoscopy never waned.
 All those years of touring often saw him rummaging through the shops of the world in search of stereo cards, and his collection is apparently one of the finest in the world.
 He has since written or co-written numerous books on stereo photography, astronomy, music, or any combination thereof.

-In 2013, Chris Hadfield sent Brian photos from the International Space Station, which he turned into stereos that he presented at the Starmus conference in Tenerife a year later.
+In 2013, Canadian astronaut Chris Hadfield sent May photos from the International Space Station, which he turned into stereos that he presented at the Starmus conference in Tenerife a year later.
 The conference was the Woodstock of science, with the added bonus of being able to meet your heroes without a backstage pass.
 Nobel Laureates, men who walked on the moon, and household names like Richard Dawkins and Neil deGrasse Tyson mingled with the rest of us.
 Stephen Hawking was the headliner, and one of the opening acts was Brian May.

 I was there, in the middle of the oohs and aahs.
 At one point May stated how he would spend several days at the computer working on single images to maximize their 3D capabilities, to a standing ovation.
 In a seminar in which he had set the stage by explaining how the school system in his day taught him that it was impossible to be both a scientist and an artist, watching the scientific community embrace his unique blending of science and art a half century later, at a conference specifically designed to blend science with the arts, was nothing short of magical.